Big Toe Joint, Hammer Toe & Bunionette Problems:

 - It will not shorten over time like an arthroplasty might(more chronic arthritis will develop).

 - Longer recovery time.

-- No joint motion means less shoe options.
+- No joint motion means fewer shoe options.

-- Shorter bone may mean less contact to the floor(more pressure on the 2nd metatarsophalangeal joint).
+- The shorter bone may mean less contact to the floor(more pressure on the 2nd metatarsophalangeal joint).

 - No going back unless you get more surgery.